HX-Tfd/DeepPhase4Audio/README.md

 ### Steps
 - **Local development**: To use the repository locally, simply clone it and install the dependencies inside a virtual environment.
 - **Running on a Slurm cluster**: This code is also designed to be compatible with a Slurm cluster environment.
 Clone the repository in your cluster and run ```./setup.sh``` for automatically creating the environment and adding the modules.
+- **How to run the code**: ./train_slurm.sh.
+Replace the config file inside train_slurm.sh with the config file for the model you want to run.

 ### Models and Configurations